PurpleSquirrelMedia/sol-hello/README.md

 6. You interact with on chain programs by sending it [Transactions](src/program-rust/src/instruction.rs), comprised of one or more [Instructions](https://docs.rs/solana-program/1.8.0/solana_program/instruction/struct.Instruction.html).
 Instructions are just the program that it should be sent to, a list of accounts the program uses when it processes the instruction and then the data the program needs to process the instruction.
 Again, that data is just bytes and you have to have set up the serialization on the client side and deserialization on the program side so that they match.
 This is greatly facilitated by using the same Instruction construct in both the client and onchain programs.

-7. This program only has a single instruction, but you can process different instructions by using the first bit of the Instruction data that gets passed in to identify the instruction type.
-If you look in [instruction.rs](src/program-rust/src/instruction.rs), you can see that the first bit is matched to return a corresponding instruction type from the instruction enum.
+7. This program only has a single instruction, but you can process different instructions by using the first byte of the Instruction data that gets passed in to identify the instruction type.
+If you look in [instruction.rs](src/program-rust/src/instruction.rs), you can see that the first byte is matched to zero to return the corresponding instruction type from the instruction enum.

-8 .
-Given the flow of a program:
-  * Receive serialized instruction
-  * Determine type of instruction received based on first bit of deserialized data
-  * Process instruction based on instruction type<br> it makes sense that many programs separate concerns by having different modules for instructions and processors.
-Other programs seem to also separate out errors and state.
+8. Given the typical flow of a program it makes sense that concerns get separated by having different modules for instructions and processors.
+Programs usually separate out errors and state as well.
 You can look at the [token-lending-program](https://github.com/solana-labs/solana-program-library/tree/master/token-lending/program/src) in the Solana Program Library to see a fully developed program.